palgang/gcs_gce_challenge_lab/README.md

 - Create GCS bucket
 gsutil mb gs://gsc-gce-challengelab-iar-cli2

-- Enable Compute Apis for creation of VM gcloud services enable compute.googleapis.com
+- Enable Compute Apis for creation of VM (GCS and Stackdriver are enabled by default, GCE is not enabled by default) gcloud services enable compute.googleapis.com

 - Create VM